aldur/aldur.github.io/_micros/debugging-nix-derivations.md

 date: 2025-09-09
 ---

-A collection of tips I learned along the way to debug Nix derivations.
+A living collection of tips to debug Nix derivations.

 ## More verbose traces